Although many streets in Wexford were renamed after participants in the Easter Rising local people continue to refer to the original names.

 Following a plebiscite in 1932, Wexford Council changed the town's street names to honour those who took part in the Easter Rising of 1916.
 However, locals still use the original street names and are often unaware of the new ones.

 A guide for the Old Wexford Society Sammy Coe explains the meaning behind the name Keyser Lane, the second oldest street in Wexford and the only one to escape renaming.
-He agrees the dual naming is confusing for tourists to Wexford, as the street plates have new names but the old names are still in the guide books and maps of the town.
+He agrees the dual naming is confusing for tourists to Wexford.
+The street plates have new names but the old names are still in the guide books and maps of the town.

 I’m sure the Rising generation will eventually come around to the new name.